kn0w0n3/BLAST-NG/README.md

 3) A database build completion message will appear in the output window
 ![build_DB_3_A](https://github.com/kn0w0n3/BLAST-NG/assets/22214754/573224e0-872d-4e0c-979d-8ae6ba7cba51)

+# **Notes:**
+A BLAST search against a database requires at least a –query and –db option.
+The command:

+blastn –db nt –query nt.fsa –out results.out

-4) The database destination folder should contain files similar to what is shown in the image below
+5) The database destination folder should contain files similar to what is shown in the image below
 ![build_DB_4_A](https://github.com/kn0w0n3/BLAST-NG/assets/22214754/c3a2be1c-1d86-4ebf-ae24-32a54377b0b5)

    The swissprot database files used in this example were downloaded from the NCBI:  https://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/